drmhse/sso/api/COMPREHENSIVE_SSO_API_DOCUMENTATION.md

 - **Platform Governance:** A super-admin (Platform Owner) layer for approving, managing, and monitoring organizations.
 - **Role-Based Access Control (RBAC):** Granular permissions for Platform Owners, Organization Owners, Admins, and Members.
 - **Device Authorization Flow (RFC 8628):** Secure authentication for CLI tools, smart devices, and other headless applications.
-- **Secure JWT Session Management:** Stateless authentication using JSON Web Tokens with a server-side revocation mechanism and refresh token rotation.
+- **Secure JWT Session Management:** Stateless authentication using JSON Web Tokens with a server-side revocation mechanism and secure refresh token rotation.
 - **Encrypted Credential Storage:** Organization-provided OAuth secrets are securely encrypted at rest using AES-GCM.
 - **Comprehensive Analytics:** Detailed login and growth metrics for both individual organizations and the entire platform.
 - **End-User Management:** Tools for organization admins to manage their customers, including session revocation.